Skip to main content

 Destinations

-In the Eastern Similkameen Valley, hundreds of eye-catching mineral pools can found on the surface of ktlil'xw (Spotted Lake), a sacred healing place for the Syilx People, the First Nations of the Okanagan.
+In the Eastern Similkameen Valley, BC, hundreds of eye-catching mineral pools can found on the surface of ktlil'xw (Spotted Lake), a sacred healing place for the Syilx People, the First Nations of the Okanagan.

 Share